MIDIMinion/sound_reference/ref_show_control.md

 	* i've found that setting the lighting console to be the highest possible IP of all of the OSC devices is helpful
 2. set the transmit IP to X.X.X.255
 	* this IP will broadcast to all addresses in the IP range
+	* **note:** as of Eos 2.8, you can add multiple IP addresses to the transmit IP field, separating them with a space
+	* Prior versions of Eos may need to use a third party application like OSC Router
 3. set the transmit port to 53000
 * also: "Implicit OSC Output"
 * read up in EOS manual on "OSC Filter Out"